Links on Android Authority may earn us a commission. Learn more.

 - Motorola Moto G Stylus (2022) ($299): Honestly, the Pixel 6a is a better phone than the Moto G Stylus in almost every way.
 The two advantages the Moto G Stylus has, though, are that it’s much bigger than the Pixel 6a while simultaneously being much cheaper.

 - OnePlus Nord 2 (£399(~$492)): You’ll need to not live in the United States for this one, but if you have access to it, it’s worth a look.
 It’s certainly not the best OnePlus device you can get, but it offers the core package at a decent price.

 - Apple iPhone SE (2022) ($429): Obviously, you’ll need to exit the world of Android for this one.
 However, if all you want is a phone that does the very basics and isn’t nearly as big as the Pixel 6a, this could be a good option.
 Just don’t expect any high-end features at all.

 - Google Pixel 6a: $449 / £399 / €459

-Google launched the Pixel 6a on May 11, 2022.
-You’ll be able to pre-order the Google Pixel 6a starting on July 21, 2022.
-It will hit general sales on July 28, 2022.
-The phone will be available in Australia, Canada, France, Germany, Ireland, Italy, Japan, Puerto Rico, Singapore, Spain, Taiwan, the United Kingdom, India, and the United States.
+Google launched the Pixel 6a on May 11, 2022, and it went up for pre-order on July 21, 2022.
+It’s now fully available in stores, as of July 28, 2022.
+The phone is available in Australia, Canada, France, Germany, Ireland, Italy, Japan, Puerto Rico, Singapore, Spain, Taiwan, the United Kingdom, India, and the United States.

-In the US, Verizon will sell the phone.
-So far, we know for certain that Verizon will increase the price of the phone to $599.
-This is due to Verizon forcing Google to put mmWave support into the phone, which the unlocked model does not support.
+In the US, Verizon sells the phone, though with an increased price of $599.
+This is due to Verizon’s 5G network requiring mmWave support, something the Pixel 6a doesn’t offer in the unlocked standard model.
 For the record, this is the same situation that happened with the Google Pixel 6.